mwil/helmhurts/README.md

 $ julia src/helmhurts.jl
 ```

-It uses lot of RAM.
-For demo example about 10 GB due to the resolution of the provided image.
+Be aware that this operation needs a lot of RAM.
+For the demo example about 10 GB due to the resolution of the provided image.

 ## Example Outputs